AkashNeil/diary/README.md

   * foo = collection name
   * query = which document?
   * update = what change?
-  * options = one? many? upsert*?
+  * options = one? many? upsert?
-* *upsert is defined as operation that "creates a new document when no document matches the query criteria.
+* upsert is defined as operation that "creates a new document when no document matches the query criteria.

 #### Some helpful links:
 * https://www.mongodb.org/dl/osx?_ga=2.10762484.1797709089.1524685437-1944241512.1524160976